 Just be careful when you get them out of the microwave and you don't want to burn yourself or any little ones with the steam or hot water.

 You can buy them in baby supply shops in Australia and also on amazon.

 Now depending on where you decide to stay you might not have access to a microwave.

 How do I sterilise baby bottles and breast pump accessories with no microwave?

 We traveled to Vietnam with our baby when he was 14 weeks old.
 Our room didn't have a microwave or a stove, but we needed to sterilise and wash his bottles.
 Read more here about getting safe drinking water in Asia.

 We used bottled water which we bought from a nearby store to wash and rinse our bottles.
 Then we used Milton's antibacterial sterilizing tablets in a plastic container filled with bottled water to sterilise our bottles.

-We also used this sterilised water to soak drinking water bottles, dummies etc with the Miltons tablets.
-Read more at this link below on how to use the tablets.
-I bought them from a pharmacy before we left for Vietnam.
+We also used the sterilised water to soak drinking water bottles, dummies (pacifiers) etc with the Miltons tablets.

 We followed these steps while traveling with our kids and have so far avoided any illness with them in Asia.